SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

 > Note: Extended grapheme clusters can be composed of multiple Unicode scalars.
-> This means that different characters—
+> This means that different characters ---
-> and different representations of the same character—
+> and different representations of the same character ---
 > can require different amounts of memory to store.
 > Because of this, characters in Swift don't each take up
 > the same amount of memory within a string's representation.